E&P Companies Make 90 Discoveries In Last Six Years - UrduPoint

 E&P Companies Make 90 Discoveries In Last Six Years

-Exploration and Production (E&P) companies have made around 90 oil and gas discoveries in different parts of the country during the last six years

-ISLAMABAD (UrduPoint / Pakistan Point News - 6th Nov, 2020 ) :Exploration and Production (E&P) companies have made around 90 oil and gas discoveries in different parts of the country during the last six years.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Nov, 2020 ) :Exploration and Production (E&P) companies have made around 90 oil and gas discoveries in different parts of the country during the last six years.

 The companies found 12, 24, 17, 22, 12 and 3 hydrocarbon deposits in 2015, 2016, 2017, 2018, 2019 and 2020 respectively, out of which 10 were discovered in different parts of Punjab, 69 in Sindh, eight in Khyber Pakhtunkhwa and three in Balochistan, according to an official document available with APP.